SonarSource/sonar-developer-toolset/README.md

     git config --global core.autocrlf true
     git config --global core.safecrlf true

+On Windows, you must explicitly tell Git to use long paths so you won't run into issues with files in deeply nested directories:

+    git config --global core.longpaths true

 The merge is working pretty well on small repositories (with move and rename of files).
 But it's not working on large repositories as the detection of file renaming is O(n²), so we need to update some threshold (more explanations are available in this post : http://blogs.atlassian.com/2011/10/confluence_git_rename_merge_oh_my/) :

     git config --global merge.renameLimit 10000